 We divided all Township roads into 18 sections or routes.
 An operator with pre-determined equipment is assigned to one of these 18 routes.
 The majority of the time this is the standard deployment, however depending on the conditions we may only deploy 6 operators to treat the snow emergency roads or what is designated as the priority routes.
-Snow emergency roads are posted with signs and are designated as such due to factors of high traffic volume, steep grades, or close proximity to the Schools, Police, Fire and Medical Facilities.
+Snow emergency roads are posted with signs and are designated as such due to factors of high traffic volume, steep grades, and areas with limited access or close proximity to the Schools, Police, Fire and Medical Facilities.

 On rare occasions a snow emergency will be declared.
-The initial focus will be on the priority roads.
+The initial focus will be on the priority (snow emergency posted) roads.
 The snow emergency declaration will be broadcast on the local radio and television stations and will be posted on the York Township website.
 Again, all snow emergency streets are identified with signage.
 After the snow emergency is declared, it shall be unlawful at any time during the continuance of the emergency for any person:

 - To park a motor vehicle or to allow that vehicle to remain parked anywhere on any snow emergency routes designated; or